alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 [Generating config files] Generating top level config XML file...
 [Generating config files] finished
 ```

-Once the above is complete, we recommmend you create your python environment with `venv` or other supported virtual environment modules.
+Once the above is complete, we recommend you create your Python environment with `venv` or other supported virtual environment modules.
-This will allow you to iteravely develop locally, while you may still deploy with "prod" requirements.
-We'll briefly cover how to do that later in the guide as well.
+This venv will allow you to develop on your machine while deploying with "prod" requirements.
+We'll also briefly cover how to do that later in the guide.

 ## 1.2.5.
 Create a Plugin
-Next, use the `create-ayx-plugin` command and reply to the prompts to generate the our tool template code.
+Next, use the `create-ayx-plugin` command and reply to the prompts to generate our tool template code.
 For this tool, we want to use the `single-input-single-output`. (may switch to optional*)

 ```powershell
 tensorflow-ui-examples $ ayx_plugin_cli create-ayx-plugin